 An ECG is obtained by connecting the wearer’s body to an electrical circuit.
 Now, with the Apple Watch, you place the heart rate monitor on your wrist as expected, then tap the Digital Crown with your opposite hand’s index finger to conclude the circuit.
 The watch will then notify you if your heartbeat is regular or whether you have Afib.

 While the Apple Watch SE also includes a heart rate monitor, it does not have the ability to take an ECG.

-ECG functionality is now available on two new Samsung smartwatches.
-Both have been licenced in the United States, Europe, and Samsung’s home country of South Korea.
-These are the Galaxy Watch 3 and the Watch Active 2, which are both slimmer versions of the Galaxy Watch 3.
-When the wearer puts a finger from the opposite hand on the case, both of these watches can conduct an ECG using the heart rate sensor.
+ECG functionality is now available on several Samsung smartwatches including the 3, the new Galaxy Watch 4 and the Active 2.
+These have been licensed in the United States, Europe, and Samsung’s home country of South Korea.
+When the wearer puts a finger from the opposite hand on the case, these watches can conduct an ECG using the heart rate sensor.
 You must rest your forearm on a flat surface and stay as calm as possible without shifting during the 30-second ECG, as with other ECG wearables.

 ScanWatch by Withings

 The Move ECG and the ScanWatch are smartwatches with ECG functionality from Withings, a French technology company.
 The former is less expensive and a little dated now, whereas the latter is the latest and greatest.
 Both monitor exercise, heart rate, and sleep, but the ScanWatch has a basic display for displaying alerts and other data.

 Unfortunately, despite being clinically validated and commercially available in Europe, Withings is still waiting for FDA approval.
 It can’t sell its ECG devices in the US before that happens.
 The organisation had planned to clear this roadblock in 2020 as it was causing delays, but as of early 2021, it has still yet to do so.